Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     2. Update StudentEducationOrganizationResponsibilityAssociation document in Document

   * Delete
-    1. Null out EdOrgId array in each Student-responsibility-securable Document, using indexed StudentUniqueId on StudentResponsibilitySecurableDocument
+    1. Null out EdOrgId array in each Student-securable Document, using indexed StudentUniqueId on StudentSecurableDocument
     2. Delete StudentEducationOrganizationResponsibilityAssociation document
     3. Delete cascade will remove StudentEducationOrganizationResponsibilityAuthorization row